-Veneer Grades: The best way to think of veneer grades is as school grades, with A being the best/most desirable and D having the least favorable appearance.
+Veneer Grades:

+Veneer grades are just like school grades.
+A-grade has the best, most attractive appearance and D-grade has the least favorable.

-A Grade - Sanded, smooth, paintable surface without knots.
+A-grade - Sanded, smooth, paintable surface without knots.
 Any defects were small enough to be neatly repaired by the manufacturer using a synthetic filler.
 This product is ideal for furniture, cabinets, doors or any projects where beauty is of the utmost importance.
-B Grade - Sanded, smooth, paintable surface.
+B-grade - Sanded, smooth, paintable surface.
 Veneers may have only a few small knots or slight discoloration.

-C Grade - Unsanded with observable minor defects that would need to be repaired if a more attractive appearance is important.
+C-grade - Unsanded with observable minor defects that would need to be repaired if a more attractive appearance is desired.
 Knotholes may be up to 11⁄2 inches across.

-D Grade - Unsanded and potentially discolored with more significant defects and knotholes up to 21⁄2 inches across.
-This grade is often used for structural purposes or as sheathing that will be covered with other products such as flooring, siding, roofing, etc.
+D-grade - Unsanded and potentially discolored with more significant defects and knotholes up to 21⁄2 inches across.
+This grade is often used for structural purposes or sheathing that will be covered with other products such as flooring, siding, roofing, etc.